Pavel-Durov/pavel.yaiwr/README.md

 ### Statements

-`println` - Prints to the standard output, with a newline.
+`println` - Prints to the standard output, with a new line.

 Example: